Washington State Subsidy Profile

 11. What mental health services are available?

-Public mental health for children in Washington is administered by the Washington State Health Care Authority (HRSA) , under its Medical Assistance Programs and includes the following: medical/corrective/rehabilitative services such as psychiatric services, counseling, and medical care.
+Public mental health for children in Washington is administered by the Washington State Health Care Authority (HCA), under its Washington Apple Health Program and includes the following: medical/corrective/rehabilitative services such as psychiatric services, counseling, and medical care.
 Requests for psychiatric care must be submitted to the department for approval before receipt of services.
 Payments will be made directly to the service provider.

 12. In Washington, what nonrecurring adoption expenses directly related to the finalization of an adoption may be reimbursed?